Autonomy in Nursing: Exploring The Nurse Practitioner Pathway

 • Women’s health nurse practitioner (WHNP)

-The job outlook for NPs is strong, making it a wise professional goal for nurses who wish to advance their career.
-Between 2020 and 2030, the Bureau of Labor Statistics (BLS) projects that the NP profession will grow by more than 50%, which the agency describes as “much faster than the average for all occupations.”
+In addition to the increased nursing autonomy, the job outlook for NPs is strong, making it a wise professional goal for nurses who wish to advance their career.
+Between 2021 and 2031, the Bureau of Labor Statistics (BLS) projects that positions for nurse anesthetists, nurse midwives and nurse practitioners will grow by more than 40%, which is much faster than the average for all occupations.
 Depending on their specialization, NPs may find that this growth varies, as primary care physicians, for example, are in extremely high demand, making family nurse practitioners (FNPs) particularly sought-after.

 Nurse Practitioner Salary

-The median annual wage of NPs as of 2020 was $111,680, according to the BLS.
+The median annual wage for nurse anesthetists, nurse midwives and nurse practitioners was $123,780 in May 2021, according to the BLS.
 Wages in outpatient care centers and hospitals outpaced that of NPs in physicians’ offices and educational services.

 Registered nurses who aspire to become nurse practitioners have options as to which graduate degree they obtain on their nurse practitioner pathway.

-A master’s of science in nursing degree (MSN) is an ideal degree for working nurses who want to continue working in a clinical setting and prefer the shortest timeline to completion.
+A master of science in nursing degree (MSN) is an ideal degree for working nurses who want to continue working in a clinical setting and prefer the shortest timeline to completion.